wangyi-fudan/wyhash/manuscript.md

 ```
 MUM is powerful in mixing data as 64x64-bit multiplications can do the same work as 32 shifts and additions.
 Despite the nominal 128-bit multiplication, the actual instructions are only one `MULQ` and one `XORQ` on 64-bit machines.
 One of our improvements is masked-MUM: `MUM(A^P0, B^P1)`, where P0 and P1 are random prime masks containing 32 1s.
 The masked-MUM can randomize biased real data toward 32 1s and thus produce an avalanche effect.
 We observed experimentally that just two rounds of masked-MUM can pass statistical tests.

-The wyhash algorithm's interface is a follows:
+The wyhash algorithm's interface is as follows:

 ```C
 uint64_t wyhash(const void* p, uint64_t len, uint64_t seed);